StevenLiuWen/sRNN_TSC_Anomaly_Detection/README.md

 # A revisit of sparse coding based anomaly detection in stacked rnn framework
-This repo is the official open source of [A revisit of sparse coding based anomaly detection in stacked rnn framework, ICCV 2017](https://arxiv.org/pdf/1712.09867.pdf) by Wen Liu, Weixin Lluo, Dongze Lian and Shenghua Gao.
+This repo is the official open source of [A revisit of sparse coding based anomaly detection in stacked rnn framework, ICCV 2017]

-It is implemented in tensorflow.
+It is implemented on tensorflow.
 Please follow the instructions to run the code.

 ## 1. Installation (Anaconda with python3.6 installation is recommended)
 * Install 3rd-package dependencies of python (listed in requirements.txt)